 Bee and Wasp Removal Experts in Central Iowa

 These natural pest repellents likely won’t be enough to control serious infestations.
 In that case, you may need to hire a local exterminator to get rid of the bees or wasps on your property.
-Pest Defense Solutions has been providing pest control services in Central Iowa since 1989.
+Springer has been providing pest control services in Central Iowa since 1989.
 If you want to get rid of stinging insects on your property, call us today for a free quote!

 Serving Central Iowa since 1989